MalshaGamage/Hacktoberfest/README.md

 # Hacktoberfest
-A monthly program - helds during october
+A monthly program - helds during october 1st to